 Only 17 states require high school students to take a personal finance class, according to The Council for Economic Education.
 Nearly a quarter of states received a failing grade in financial literacy from Champlain College’s Center for Financial Literacy in 2015.

 So where do we start?

 Right here — with 16 money lessons you probably didn’t learn in school.

-3. Your Credit Report Impacts Much of Your Buying Power
+3. Your Credit Reports Impact Much of Your Buying Power

-If we’re being honest, I didn’t check my credit report until after I graduated college.
+If we’re being honest, I didn’t check my credit reports until after I graduated college.

-But I now know taking care of my credit report is an important and necessary step toward being financially mature.
+But I now know monitoring my credit is an important and necessary step toward being financially mature.

 Here are some tips I’ve picked up:

-- Understand how your credit report can affect those big life decisions.
-It can hike up your interest rates, hurt your ability to get a loan or require you to pay a large deposit for utilities.
+- Your credit reports can affect those big life decisions.
+They can hike up your interest rates, hurt your ability to get a loan or require you to pay a large deposit for utilities.